-At the beginning of the industrial age, power density of medium machines was much less; so that most of the existing surface of the casing was sufficient to remove the losses; for smallest and small machines, this is still a good practise case.
+At the beginning of the industrial age, power density of medium machines was much less; so that most of the existing surface of the casing was sufficient to remove the losses; for the smallest and small machines, this is still good practicse .
 Cooling fans enable an extension of the casing surface and a better heat transfer per convection.
-An active cooling with a fan, with a water mantel will enable much better heat transfer per forced convection.
+An active cooling with a fan or with a water loop will enable much better heat transfer per forced convection.

-When the stator of a motor is equipped with a water mantel than the current density can be doubled for low speed rotors and low iron losses and even tripled for high speed rotors and high iron losses.
-For motors with a magnet excitation of the rotor, the thermal challenge is no more the temperature of the insulation of the stator winding, it is the temperature of the magnets.
-Accordingly the estimation of the magnet losses is of the utmost importance.
+When the stator of a motor is equipped with a water jacket then the current density can be doubled for low- speed rotors and low iron losses and even tripled for high-speed rotors and high iron losses.
+For motors with a magnet excitation of the rotor, the thermal challenge is no longer the temperature of the insulation of the stator winding, it is the temperature of the magnets.
+Accordingly, the estimation of the magnet losses is of the utmost importance.

 Temperatures of the stator winding during continuous operation and cycles